ttntm/ttntm/src/about.md

 - Netlify

 This website contains <s>no</s> _only minimal_ JavaScript ([theme persistence](/blog/dark-mode/)) and the total uncompressed size of it's landing page is less than 100KB.

+#### Carbon Rating

+This website achieves a carbon rating of **A+**.

+This is _cleaner than 98 % of all web pages_ globally.
+Only **0.01 g** of CO2 is produced every time someone visits this website.

+A detailed report can be found here: {% ext "Website Carbon Calculator", "https://www.websitecarbon.com/website/ttntm-me/" %}

 ### License